FernandoBasso/ReadTheDocs-Dev-How-To/docs/typescript/infer.md

 type T6 = FirstArg<typeof g>;
 ```

 These all return the type of the first argument correctly.
 Special note to `T6`.
 Remember that we must provide a type, not a value.
 That is why we use `typeof g` here.

 - [TS Playground FirstArg](https://www.typescriptlang.org/play?#code/PTBQIAkIgIIQQVwC4AsD2AnAXBAYgU3QDsBDQgE1QgCFiBnW1cYaCZRRAB1sxADMCS5VACM6DAHRk8AN2ABjVIUTE5iMJBhtO3PgNIVR9VOIDmAS0QAbYsPFnUwKdLQB3RA6YstXHsBf-JGVd3QNkmUFBEAE8OPFwzdFpEWHQTAB4cQgAVGLwAPggAXlAIXGzciDwAD0Q8cloIAAoOAEZsM0J+dAgABRaAGghxYeJU7ghSKIBtAF0ASiKCyZKIAH5elpXsQhkCAG4I6NiILIAGIvjE5NS0pPQOkzyDyIqsloucBKSU9MJ4AFthAQIAAfCB-SyWUEQeDkPC8Dp4MhPQ6vABMHy+13SACU8Ap0GRboh7oQTIM-oCCHkUajjlkAMyYq4-NKNBaFArSVBmZHPI5xLIAFmZ3xujSq2wBQPQHK5PL5dMFAFZRdi2VVxpSZbNBuM7g85RBubzaVI5NZ0HFeLDVPZCBATI19SSHhSpVTZdgTWR+a8AGxq1kC1C8R0ooA)

 ### ItemType Type Utility

-Recall that we can write array types in two ways, one using bracket syntax, the other using generic syntax.
-Let's exemplify with array of number:
+Recall that we can write array types in two ways, one using bracket syntax, the other using generic syntax:

 ```typescript
 let xs: number[];